 37. Non-Waiver: Remedies Cumulative.
 Failure of either party to complain of any act or omission on the part of the other party, no matter how long the same may continue, shall not be deemed to be a waiver by said party of any of its rights hereunder.
-No waiver by either party of any breach of any provision of this Lease shall be deemed a waiver of a breach of any other provision of this Lease or a consent to any subsequent breach of the other party, the other party's consent to or approval of such action on any one occasion shall not be deemed a consent to or approval of said action on any subsequent occasion or consent to or approval of any other action on the same or any all rights and remedies which either party may have under this Lease or by operation of law, either at law or in equity upon any breach, shall be distinct, separate and cumulative and shall not be deemed inconsistent with each other; and no one of them, whether exercised by said party or not, shall be deemed to be in exclusion of any other, and any two or more or all of such rights and remedies may be exercised at the same time.
+No waiver by either party of any breach of any provision of this Lease shall be deemed a waiver of a breach of any other provision of this Lease or a consent to any subsequent breach of the same or any other provision.
+If any action by either party shall require the consent or approval of the other party, the other party's consent to or approval of such action on any one occasion shall not be deemed a consent to or approval of said action on any subsequent occasion or consent to or approval of any other action on the same or any subsequent occasion.
+Any and all rights and remedies which either party may have under this Lease or by operation of law, either at law or in equity upon any breach, shall be distinct, separate and cumulative and shall not be deemed inconsistent with each other; and no one of them, whether exercised by said party or not, shall be deemed to be in exclusion of any other, and any two or more or all of such rights and remedies may be exercised at the same time.